TaylorDBrown/TaylorDBrown/README.md

 - 💬 Ask me about Shopify store setup.
 - 📫 How to reach me:
 - 😄 Pronouns: he/him
+- Fun facts: I'm a western classical music lover.
+I have traveled to Japan including cities such as Tokyo, Osaka, Kyoto, and Hiroshima.
+- I love geography too.

 <h3>I code in and use the following languages, platforms, and technologies:</h3>